lopkol/sff-vektor/README.md

 - Deno installed locally:
   https://docs.deno.com/runtime/getting_started/installation/

-### Run the project locally:
+### To run the project locally:

+At the root of the repository:
-1. Run `docker compose up -d`
+1. Run `docker compose up -d` to start local backend services
+2. Run `deno install` to resolve Deno dependencies
-2. Run `deno task api:dev` to serve the API in watch mode
+3. Run `deno task api:dev` to serve the API in watch mode
-3. Run `deno task scheduler:dev` to run the scheduler in watch mode
+4. Run `deno task scheduler:dev` to run the scheduler in watch mode
-4. Run `deno task all:test` to run all the tests
+5. Run `deno task all:test` to run all the tests
-5. Run `deno task cleanup` to format and lint the code
+6. Run `deno task cleanup` to format and lint the code

 ### Env files explained: